NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 + H6.
 DELEG must be incrementally deployable and not require any sort of flag day of universal change.

-  Incremental deleg-aware zones can be added without upgrading authoritatives.
+  Incremental deleg zones can be added without upgrading authoritatives.
-  Incremental deleg-aware zones still work with old resolvers and validators.
+  Incremental deleg zones still work with old resolvers and validators.
   Basically any combination of old and new should work, though with reduced efficiency for some combinations.